dhruvpatel16120/blog-website/README.md

 - **No Warranty**: The software is provided "as is" without warranty of any kind
 - **Use at Your Own Risk**: Users are responsible for their own implementation and usage
 - **Third-Party Services**: The project may use third-party services that have their own terms of service

+### 🚨 Deployment Platform Limitations

+**⚠️ IMPORTANT: Some functionality may not work properly on Vercel and other serverless platforms**

+- **File Uploads**: May have issues with serverless functions and temporary storage
+- **Email Services**: SMTP connections may timeout on serverless platforms
+- **Database Operations**: Long-running queries may be interrupted
+- **Real-time Features**: WebSocket connections are not supported on serverless

+**✅ Recommended Deployment Options:**
+- **Local Development**: Full functionality guaranteed
+- **VPS/Dedicated Server**: Optimal performance and reliability
+- **Railway/Render**: Better support for Node.js applications
+- **DigitalOcean App Platform**: Good balance of features and reliability

+**🔧 Vercel Workarounds:**
+- Use external file storage (AWS S3, Cloudinary)
+- Implement email via external services (SendGrid, Mailgun)
+- Optimize database queries for serverless execution
+- Consider using Vercel's Edge Functions for better performance

 ### 🔒 Security Considerations